Pinching Azumaya algebras: Introduction

-We can give an answer in the following case: \begin{Theorem*}(\Cref{Theorem: Pinch Azumaya algebra along finite modification in closed points}) Let $f:X \to Y$ be finite modification in finitely many closed points.
-A cohomological Brauer class $\beta \in \aBr'(Y)$ is represented by an Azumaya algebra on $Y$ if the pullback $f^*\beta$ is represented by an Azumaya algebra on $X$. \end{Theorem*} In this setting the conductor ideal $\mathcal{C}=\operatorname{Ann}_{\aO_Y}(f_* \aO_{X} / \aO_Y)$ determines closed embeddings both in $X$ and $Y$.
+The proof works as following.
+In the setting of the theorem the conductor ideal $\mathcal{C}=\operatorname{Ann}_{\aO_Y}(f_* \aO_{X} / \aO_Y)$ determines closed embeddings both in $X$ and $Y$.
 Those in turn determine a commutative square that is both cartesian and cocartesian, called the conductor square.
-Given an Azumaya algebra $\aA$ on $X$ that represents $f^* \beta$ we extend a theorem of Ferrand \cite{Ferrand:Conducteur_descente_et_pincement} to Azumaya algebras, which allows us to construct an Azumaya algebra $\aB$ on $Y$, with $f^*\aB \simeq \aA$.
+Given an Azumaya algebra $\aA$ on $X$ that represents $f^* \beta$, we extend a theorem of Ferrand \cite{Ferrand:Conducteur_descente_et_pincement} to Azumaya algebras, which allows us to construct an Azumaya algebra $\aB$ on $Y$, with $f^*\aB \simeq \aA$.
 We then use étale cohomology and the unique structure of the conductor square, to show that this $\aB$ represents $\beta$.

 Given a cartesian and cocartesian square of schemes

 where $f$ is affine and $u$ a closed immersion, Ferrand constructs an equivalence of categories for finite locally free sheaves

 Here the left hand side denotes the fiber product category constructed via pullbacks.
 We do the same construction for Azumaya algebras and show: \begin{Theorem*}(\Cref{Theorem: Pinching Azumaya algebras}) The functor